mahajan07/JohnHopkins_Specialization/R_Programming.md

 #### RStudio is a graphical user interface for R, that allows you to write, edit and store code, generate, view and store plots, manage files, objects and dataframes, and integrate with version control systems – to name a few of its functions.
 We will be exploring exactly what RStudio can do for you in future lessons, but for anybody just starting out with R coding, the visual nature of this program as an interface for R is a huge benefit.

 #### It has around 14000+ packages in the library under the big 3: CRAN, Github and bioInformatics which can be fornd under the name of big3 repositories.

+### Usng R markdown or Git, we can make our text any way we want: Bold, italics, underline, html, bullets etc.
+### We can run inline r code and even [links](yyfghh.com) too.
+Code chunks are made with ''' code ''' like this